ashesh-0/ashesh.github.io/_pages/score/smld.md

 ---
 ## Super Short Description
 * [Paper Link](https://arxiv.org/abs/1907.05600)
 *  This work is based on score matching.
 The primary concern tackled by the paper is that natural images lie in a small manifold and large part of the space does not contain any real examples.
-They tackle the difficulties arising arising from above fact by adding gaussian noise of different magnitudes to the image so as to cover whole space.
+They tackle the difficulties arising from above fact by adding gaussian noise of different magnitudes to the image so as to cover whole space.

 ## Brief Overview of the Methodology
 ### Definitions